thomasberge/restedwf/README.md

 ### 0.6.1 Main changes

+- First version of the RestedServer in place.
+Now supports multiple threads.
 - Slight refactor for adding directories instead of files.

-### Features

-This is the core module that adds the basic functionality.
-Add-ons will give optional functionality.
-The main features in this module are:
-- Class-oriented code pattern.
-Each /resource is its own class with each HTTP method being a function.
-- OpenAPI 3.1 yaml import and export.
-Imported endpoints supports external function calls based on operationId.
-- Sessions & Cookies.
-Who doesn't like cookies?
+Resolves some unwanted issues.

+### Development goals (potential features)

+The core of Rested Web Framework is a restful API built on Minimal API principles.
+It aims to provide all standard features in an intuitive way with little code.
+It then builds upon this core by adding a plethora of optional modules.
+Please keep in mind that these are very much still work-in-progress.
+The list below are goals, although much is already implemented.

+Feature goals of Rested Web Framework core:
+- Framework which supports all standard rest methods built specifically with OpenAPI 3.1 in mind.
+- Automatic parsing of incoming data so you don't have to.
+- Configurable Schema validation with all OpenAPI 3.1 features, such as validating with regular expressions and min/max values.
+Validate not only request bodies, but also path and query parameters.
+- Automatic JSON Web Token implementation.
+JWT requirement per method per path.
+- Import of OpenAPI 3.1 yaml document in order to specify paths, parameters, schemas and so on.
+Linking for instance a paths GET method is as easy as setting its operationId to the name of a dart function.
+No code generation required and fully flexible!
+- Export of OpenAPI 3.1 yaml document in order to properly document your API dynamically.
+Don't want API-first?
+Let the documentation always be up to date with what is actually coded.
+Supports the export of imported data.

+The optional modules and features adds extended functionality.
+The goal is to deliver:
+- Multi-threaded server with support for both amd86 and armv7.
+- Webserver with standard features such as files and cookies.
+- Integrated templating and scripting language RestedScript.
+- Admin web interface.
+- OpenAPI 3.1 documentation page made automatically by reading the exported yaml document.
+- Separate session server when main server is running on more than one thread.
-- Automatic JSON Web Token implementation, seemlessly integrated with Session & Cookie support.
-JWT requirement per method in a /resource.
+- Automatic JSON Web Token seemlessly integrated with Session & Cookie.
 Optional redirect if token doesn't validate.
-- Easy implementation to database.
+- Easy implementation to database through abstraction layer which supports several layers of abstraction.
-- Automatic parsing of incoming body for JSON and webforms.
-- Text/binary file server support, although with limited streaming capabilities.
-- Settings from either code, environment or json file.
-- Test development server server.
+- Highly customizable.

 ### Circular Flow

 Code-first or API-first?
 That is a question many dev teams have to ask themselves.
 Most often they end up with a hybrid, or something else all-together.
 With Circular Flow, Rested WF will enable developers to do both.
 That is achieved by the import/export OpenAPI features.
 The specific flow is still being worked on and will exist in an unfinished form for many iterations.

 ### Add-ons